Vehicle inspection pit

 A vehicle inspection pit or grease pit is a pit or trench over which a vehicle can be driven and parked to be serviced from beneath.
 They are typically situated in vehicle inspection bays or garages.
-The use of a pit by a technician negates the need for a jack or winch.
-Inspection pits have to be narrow enough to fit between the wheels of a vehicle yet wide enough for a technician to work within.
-Access to the pit is provided by stairs or steps.
+A pit obviates the need for a jack or winch.
+Pits are narrow enough to fit between the wheels of a vehicle yet wide enough for a technician to work in.
+Access to the pit is provided by steps.

-Falls into pits are common accidents in vehicle inspection bays.
-It is advised to place a net over unoccupied vehicle inspection pits to protect against falls.
+Falls into pits are common accidents.
+Nets may be placed over unoccupied pits to protect against falls.